Chute Boxe Academy

 Chute Boxe fighters are characterized by being extremely aggressive and physical, well-rounded fighters.

 History

 Beginnings

-In the 1970s, in search of a more full contact martial art, Taekwondo black belt Nélio "Naja" Borges de Souza learned Muay Thai and brought it to Brazil.
-He moved to Curitiba and in 1978 his student Rudimar Fedrigo would found the Chute Boxe academy.
+In the 1970s, in search of a more full contact martial art, Taekwondo black belt Nélio "Naja" Borges de Souza learned Muay Thai in Thailand and brought it to Brazil.
+He moved to Curitiba and in 1978 his student Rudimar Fedrigo would found the Chute Boxing academy.